BigBang1112/maniaapi-net/README.md

 Wraps the official Nadeo API used in the latest Trackmania (2020). **This API requires authorization.**

-After ínitial authentication, the connectivity is managed by the library, so you don't have to worry about refreshing the token.
+After initial authentication, the connectivity is managed by the library, so you don't have to worry about refreshing the token.

 The game provides 3 domains, and they are split into 3 separate services: